RomanZhu/FixedPoint-Sharp/README.md

 - 48.16 precision
 - 2D and 3D vector types
 - 1D, 2D, 3D math
+- Random generator for fp, int and bool (Vector types will be added a bit later)
-- a grain of tests
+- A huge pile of tests

 ## Defines
 - `FIXNUM_STRIP_LUTS` allows you to strip all luts in case if you don't need trigonometry.
 It will save you some memory.
 (LUTS take around 16mb)